 Let’s take a closer look at information regarding Form 1099-NEC, Form 1099-MISC and Form 1096.

 What Do I Need to Know About 1099-NEC?

 Form 1099-NEC is the IRS tax form used to report nonemployee compensation.
 It was recently reintroduced, effective for tax year 2020, after having been retired by the IRS in 1982.
 During the interim years where Form 1099-NEC was not in use, businesses would typically use Form 1099-MISC to report compensation payments made to nonemployees.

 However, after a 2015 tax law change, this was causing confusion about separate due dates for nonemployee compensation and other payments reported on the 1099-MISC.
 Form 1099-NEC was reintroduced to keep compensation expenses separate and to alleviate the confusion created by separate deadlines.
-It is interesting to note that the filing date discrepancy has since been cleared up as both Form 1099-NEC and Form 1099-MISC now have the same filing date.

 As a business owner, you are not responsible for paying or withholding taxes on behalf of the nonemployees that receive the 1099-NEC.
 Self-employed individuals are required to pay Social Security and Medicaid taxes on their own and will calculate their own self-employment taxes on Schedule SE, which will be submitted with their tax return.

 What Do I Need to Know About 1099-MISC?

 Form 1099-MISC is the IRS tax form used to report miscellaneous income paid out to each person you have paid during the year that is not compensation.
 You should not use Form 1099-MISC to report nonemployee compensation, as that is done on Form 1099-NEC.

 At least $10 in royalties or broker payments in lieu of dividends or tax-exempt interest.

 Prizes and awards